No, students in ALL majors have been selected for ACE internships.

 You are expected to work at least 32-40 hours a week during your internship and that you will conduct yourself in a professional manner.

-Please contact Career & Leadership Development to discuss what is happening!
+Please contact the Career Center to discuss what is happening!
 It is Sewanee’s intent that you should have a GOOD experience, and Sewanee will work with you to help you make your situation a positive one.

 Once you complete your internship, please submit the following documents: